wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 * Coders interested in performance tend to appreciate that in vJass, the shape of the emitted jass tends to be predictable and close to to the low level function designed.
   This lets them reason about performance.
 * Higher level languages like C++ use an *optimizer* to improve performance by doing things like automatically unraveling loops, inlining functions, and throwing away unused data or code paths.
-* In the past, higher level languages that still provide system-level interaction tended to dominate this area (c++), although advances in compiler technologies has led to languages like rust and go, that manage to show how level of abstraction is distinct from performance.
+* In the past, higher level languages that still provide system-level interaction tended to dominate this area (c++), although advances in compiler technologies has led to languages like rust and go, that manage to show how a programming language can very well provide a high level of abstraction while also being blazing fast.

 {: .answer}
-### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Performance and Level of Abstraction are orthogonal concepts - and writing higher level codes does not make it slower.
+### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Performance and Level of Abstraction are orthogonal concepts - and writing higher level code does not necessarily make it slower.

 Standards: